braindatalab/PyBispectra/docs/source/motivation.rst

 neuronal communication in the brain :footcite:`Canolty2010`, with alterations in these relationships implicated in diseases such as Parkinson's :footcite:`deHemptinne2013` and Alzheimer's :footcite:`Bazzigaluppi2018`.

+Additionally, aspects of a waveform's shape can also contain information of interest.
+For example, non-sinusoidal features of signals may reflect particular forms of interneuronal communication :footcite:`Sherman2016`, and have been shown to be correlated with symptoms of neurological diseases and altered by their treatments :footcite:`Cole2017`.

 On the other hand, time delay estimation methods allow us to analyse the interactions across signals and frequencies by estimating the time delay,